silnrsi/encoding-converters-core/ReadMe_linux.txt

     In Geckofx-Core/DOM, rename one file xxDOMyy to xxDomyy.
     In solution file, delete two WPF projects (not supported on Mono).
     In unit test class, add "ref" as the compiler requests.

+Which version of mono?
+We need to build and run with a version of mono that has the correct libs.
+- Does the fieldworks version?
+- What about mono-2.0 libs?

+System.TypeInitializationException: An exception was thrown by the type initializer for Gtk.Application ---> System.EntryPointNotFoundException:
+glibsharp_g_thread_supported

 To build Skybound.Gecko.dll, in MonoDevelop:
     go to Solution tab